bitmart-geek/bitmart-api-reference/websocket/kline.md

 # K-line

-Get the k-line data of a specific trading pair.
+Get the real-time k-line data of a specific trading pair.

 ### Sample Request \(Python\)
 ```py